scaomath/torch-cfd/README.md

 ```bash
 pip install torch-cfd
 ```
-If one wants to play with the neural operator part, it is recommended cloning this repo and playing it local by creating a venv using `requirements.txt`.
-Note: it is recommended using PyTorch version >=2.0.0 for the broadcasting semantics.
+If one wants to play with the neural operator part, it is recommended to clone this repo and play it locally by creating a venv using `requirements.txt`.
+Note: using PyTorch version >=2.0.0 for the broadcasting semantics.

 ## Data
 The data are available at https://huggingface.co/datasets/scaomath/navier-stokes-dataset